TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Benchmark Construction

-\item \textbf{Complex calculation} tasks evaluate advanced reasoning capabilities, focusing on more intricate operations.
-We categorize these into two subcategories: \begin{itemize} \item[$\circ$] \textbf{Composite subtraction}: this task requires models to calculate the difference between two values, which may either be directly available in the table or derived through intermediate calculations.
-For instance, in Figure \ref{fig:formation}, a question like ``What is the average total delay (ARR\_DELAY - DEP\_DELAY) for Envoy Air: MQ?" involves several steps: retrieving the ``Code" for Envoy Air (``20398"), calculating the average values of ``ARR\_DELAY" and ``DEP\_DELAY" in the filtered table, and then performing subtraction to compute the final result.
+\item \textit{Complex calculation} tasks evaluate advanced reasoning capabilities, focusing on more intricate operations.
+We categorize these into two subcategories: \begin{itemize}[topsep=0pt, leftmargin=1em] \item[$\circ$] \textit{Composite comparison} task requires the LLM to compare the difference between two values, which may either be directly available in the table or derived through intermediate calculations. {For a comparison expression $e$ (e.g., $e=\text{ARR\_DELAY-DEP\_DELAY}$), a metric $m=\text{AGG}(e)$ and condition $\Theta$,

-\item[$\circ$] \textbf{Correlation}: this task requires models to compute the statistical relationship between two filtered columns.
-For example, in Figure \ref{fig:formation}, a query like ``What is the correlation between departure delay and arrival delay for airlines with departure delays greater than or equal to -9?" involves filtering the table based on the condition and calculating the correlation coefficient between the ``DEP\_DELAY" and ``ARR\_DELAY" columns.